 The Specification Manager

 Strategy Map

 Getting to know the Strategy Map

 Introducing the Strategy Map

 A Strategy Map is a diagram that is used to describe the primary strategic goals that are important to an organization or business team.
 The diagram shows four important perspectives that are the significant questions that provide the definition of a strategy.
 The most commonly defined perspectives are: 'Financial', 'Customer', 'Internal Business Processes', 'Learning and Growth'.
 The diagram is used as a communication device to ensure there is a common understanding of the strategy, to focus organization effort and to assist with the assessment of progress.

-Where to find the Strategy Map Ribbon: Design > Diagram > Insert > Strategic Modeling > Strategy Map Project Browser Toolbar : New Diagram icon > Strategic Modeling > Strategy Map Project Browser context menu | Add Diagram... > Strategic Modeling > Strategy Map

-Usage of the Strategy Map The Strategy Map is used to model the key strategic goals that an organization or management team intend to achieve.
+Where to find the Strategy Ribbon: Design > Diagram > Add > Strategic Modeling > Strategy Map Мар Browser window Toolbar : New Diagram icon > Strategic Modeling > Strategy Map Browser window context menu Add Diagram > Strategic Modeling > Strategy Map Usage of the Strategy Map The Strategy Map is used to model the key strategic goals that an organization or management team intend to achieve.
 Elements in each of the four perspectives can be linked to other elements in the repository to show how they could be implemented at a business, application or technology level.

-Options for the Strategy Map A Strategy Map can be created using Patterns that automatically create elements and a diagram that can be used as a starting point for the Strategy Map.
+Options for the Strategy Map Can be created using Patterns that automatically create elements and a diagram that can be used as a starting point for the Strategy Map.
 There are three Patterns available, ranging from a very simple expression with a single element in each perspective to a completely worked expression with multiple elements in each perspective.
 A toolbox provides a range of additional elements and relationships to extend the base maps created using the Patterns.

-Learn more about the Strategy Map
+Learn more about the Strategy Map Strategy Map

-Strategy Map

 Team Library

 Getting to know Team Library

 Introducing Team Library

 The Team Library provides an opportunity for developers, modelers, customers and stakeholders to comment and provide feedback on the work in progress or at the completion of a milestone or project.

-Usage of Team Library

-The Team Library feature can be used to conduct model reviews from any number of perspectives, including walk-throughs, formal model reviews, or ad-hoc reviews.

-Where to find Team Library

-Options for Team Library

-There is a wide range of settings available to configure the Team Library available from the Category and Topic context menus, including setting the status of the category or topic and other options.
-Diagrams, elements and element features can be conveniently dragged from the Project Browser to create model links that can be used by team members to hyperlink directly from the Team Library window to these items in the Project Browser.
+Usage of Team Library The Team Library feature can be used to conduct model reviews from any number of perspectives, including walk-throughs, formal model reviews, or ad-hoc reviews.
+Where to find Team Library To post or view an element's discussion Ribbon: Start > Collaborate > Team Library Options for Team Library There is a wide range of settings available to configure the Team Library available from the Category and Topic context menus, including setting the status of the category or topic and other options.
+Diagrams, elements and element features can be conveniently dragged from the Browser window to create model links that can be used by team members to hyperlink directly from the Team Library window to these items in the Browser window.